true-barracudas/sizepicker-service/README.md

 # Description

-> This is the Size Picker microservice for a sports apparel product page
-> Made with React, Node, Express, MongoDB
-> Dockerized and deployed on AWS with CircleCI pipeline
+> This is the Size Picker microservice for a sports apparel product page.
+Made with React, Node, Express, MongoDB.
+Dockerized and deployed on AWS with CircleCI pipeline.

 > See a demo of the project here https://www.youtube.com/watch?v=ZTMDcLJ7pqo